 4. Healthy Snacks

-When it comes to in-office perks, a lot of companies assume it’s the big, splashy amenities that matter most.
-But studies suggest that there’s a much more manageable prerequisite.
+When it comes to in-office perks, many companies assume the big, splashy amenities matter most.
+But studies suggest that there's a much more manageable prerequisite.

-First, there’s the fact that what your employees eat directly affects their performance.
-According to the Harvard Business Review, “Food has a direct impact on our cognitive performance”.
+First, there's the fact that what your employees eat affects their performance.
+The Harvard Business Review says, "Food directly impacts our cognitive performance."

-A bad decision at the vending machine can derail a day’s worth of productivity.
-Healthier snack options like options provide sustained energy for high performance throughout the day.
+A bad decision at the vending machine can derail a day's worth of productivity.
+Healthier snack options can provide sustained energy for high performance throughout the day.

-Also, consider that snacks impact one’s overall diet (and, therefore, overall health) more than any other meal category.
-A study of more than 200 adults in a worksite wellness program found that snacking choices at work affected both the quality of one’s diet and general health categories, like BMI.
-The healthier the snacking choices, the better the participants’ overall diet and health.
+Also, consider that snacks impact one's diet (and, thus, health) more than any other meal category.
+A study of more than 200 adults in a worksite wellness program found that snacking choices at work affected the quality of one's diet and BMI.
+The healthier the snacking choices, the better the participants' diet and health.

 5. Ergonomic Office Equipment

-According to obesity researcher James Levine, “chairs are lethal.”
-During his several decades of study, he found that prolonged periods of sitting slow down your metabolism and promote fat accumulation.
-By simply standing up intermittently while you work, you’ll instantly decrease your risk of obesity.
-Active workstations will improve, while also keeping them in shape.
+According to obesity researcher James Levine, "chairs are lethal."
+In his study, he found that a sedentary lifestyle is harmful to your health.
+It slows down your metabolism and promotes fat accumulation.
+But if you stand up while you work, you'll decrease your risk of obesity.
+Active workstations will improve while also keeping them in shape.

-A more feasible and relatively cheaper option is to invest in standing desks.
+A more workable and relatively cheaper option is to invest in standing desks.

 6. Time Off For Exercise

-No matter how “healthy” your office workstations are, it will never come close to the beneficial effects of exercise.
+No matter how "healthy" your office workstations are, they will never come close to the beneficial effects of exercise.

 7. Set Reminders

-A small study conducted to test the effects on employees of a 30-minutes long morning exercise routine vs five-minute walks throughout the day.
-It found out that both types of exercise worked to improve energy levels but the five-minute walks showed some additional benefits.
-Participants who completed these micro-exercise sessions reported improved moods, decreased levels of fatigue, and reduced food cravings.
+A study was conducted on employees to test the effects of a 30-minutes long morning exercise routine vs. 5-minute walks throughout the day.
+It found that both types of exercise improved energy levels.
+But the five-minute walks showed some more benefits.
+Participants reported improved moods, decreased levels of fatigue, and reduced food cravings.

-Encourage your employees to get up and move around for five minutes every hour or practice some easy to do office exercises at their desk itself.
+Encourage your employees to get up and move around for 5- minutes every hour.
+Ask them to practice some easy-to-do office exercises at their desk itself.
 Remind them to eat healthily and reach for that water bottle every once in a while.